sph-mn/sdupes/readme.md

   --null, -n  for results: use the null byte as path delimiter, two null bytes between each set
 ~~~

-note that given the requirements size/center-portion/hash there is a very high probability that matching files are duplicate, but not absolute certainty. it is unlikely that files are found that are not duplicates but only a costly byte-by-byte comparison could give maximum confidence
+note that given the requirements size/center-portion/hash there is a high probability that matching files are duplicate, but not absolute certainty. it is unlikely that files are found that are not duplicates but only a costly byte-by-byte comparison could give maximum confidence

 # dependencies
 * c 2011 standard library (for example glibc)
 * posix 2008 features (linux, freebsd)
 * 64 bit processor
 * for the provided compile script: shell, gcc
-* optional: sph-sc and clang-format to edit the sc code
+* optional: [sph-sc](https://github.com/sph-mn/sph-sc) and clang-format to edit the sc code

 # installation
 ~~~